PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 $ cat webapp/build.sh | sed -e s/adderservice/webapp/ -e s/8080/3000/ | tee webapp/build.sh
 ```

-Notice how we also conver the port number in each case from 8080 to the
+Notice how we also convert the port number in each case from 8080 to the
 relevant port for the service (based on how we've typically mapped services
 to ports thus far, as laid out initially in `fuge/fuge.yml`).